Guide

 How to build a primary school timetable, step by step.

-The order you make timetabling decisions in matters more than the tool you make them with.
-This guide walks through the sequence experienced timetablers use — and the traps that cause the mid-term rewrite.
+To build a primary school timetable, collect every staffing fact first, place planning time and specialist rotations before anything else, then check each teacher's week before staff see it.
+The order you make decisions in matters more than the tool you use.
+This guide walks through the order experienced timetablers follow, and the mistakes that cause a rebuild halfway through the term.

 School timetable generator